actions/runner-images/help/CreateImageAndAzureResources.md

 - [Boost](https://github.com/actions/boost-versions)

 ### Post-generation scripts
-Scripts for setting up some specific configuration after packer build procedure are placed in `post-generation` folder.
-These scripts are intended to apply configuration which cannot be covered during packer build procedure.
-Scripts are required, since packer build and default agent users are not the same and some specific configuration should be applied after build process under agent's user.
+Extra configuration should be applied after packer build process, because packer build user and default agent's user are not the same.
+These configuration scripts are located in the `post-generation` folder.

+The scripts are copied to the virtual machines during the packer build and can be found in the `/opt/post-generation` directory for Ubuntu and `C:\post-generation` directory for Windows images.

+In order to run all post-generation scripts it is possible to use the following commands:

+- **Ubuntu**

+        for i in $(find /opt/post-generation -mindepth 1 -maxdepth 1 -type f -name '*.sh'); do bash "$script"; done

+- **Windows**

+        Get-ChildItem C:\post-generation -Filter *.ps1 | ForEach-Object { $_.FullName }

 Detailed description for the scripts:

 #### Ubuntu
-- **cleanup-logs.sh** - wipes all log files, which were generated during build procedure
+- **cleanup-logs.sh** - removes all build process logs from the machine
 - **environment-variables.sh** - replaces `$HOME` with the default user's home directory for environmental variables related to the default user home directory
-- **homebrew-permissions.sh** - resets brew repository directory to make the brew clean after rights change for /home directory
+- **homebrew-permissions.sh** - changes brew repository folder owner to make the brew clean after changing permissions for `/home` directory
 - **rust-permissions.sh** - fixes permissions for the Rust folder.
-Detailed issue explanation is avaliable by [the link](https://github.com/actions/virtual-environments/issues/572).
+Detailed issue explanation is provided in [virtual-environments/issues/572](https://github.com/actions/virtual-environments/issues/572).

 #### Windows
 - **Choco.ps1** - contains dummy command to cleanup orphaned packages to avoid initial delay for future choco commands
-- **Dotnet.ps1** - adds `$env:USERPROFILE\.dotnet\tools` direcort to the PATH
+- **Dotnet.ps1** - adds `$env:USERPROFILE\.dotnet\tools` directory to the PATH
 - **InternetExplorerConfiguration** - turns off the Internet Explorer Enhanced Security feature
 - **Msys2FirstLaunch.ps1** - creates user profile at the first launch
 - **RustJunction.ps1** - creates Rust junction points to cargo and rustup folders
-- **VSConfiguration** - performs initial Visual Studio configuration
+- **VSConfiguration.ps1** - performs initial Visual Studio configuration